-- □ All attendees must sign in at the entrance immediately upon arrival. - □ Students who leave the designated area for the dance may not return.
+All attendees must sign in at the entrance immediately upon arrival.
+Students who leave the designated area for the dance may not return.
 This includes leaving campus.

-- Dance area boundaries must be respected for the duration of the dance. - □ No songs with explicit sexual or violent lyrics will be allowed. - □ The posted dress code will be enforced. - □ No tobacco, alcohol, or other drugs are allowed. - Abusive language or behavior will not be tolerated. - □ Students who abuse drugs or alcohol or are violent will be isolated until transportation home can be arranged. - □ Bitney students who are not attending, or have left a dance, may not loiter around campus or the off campus location of the dance.
+Dance area boundaries must be respected for the duration of the dance.
+No songs with explicit sexual or violent lyrics will be allowed.
+The posted dress code will be enforced.
+No tobacco, alcohol, or other drugs are allowed.
+Abusive language or behavior will not be tolerated.
+Students who abuse drugs or alcohol or are violent will be isolated until transportation home can be arranged.
+These students will be subject to school disciplinary procedures relevant to the displayed behavior.
+Bitney students who are not attending, or have left a dance, may not loiter around campus or the off campus location of the dance.